Counselors, Administrators & Teachers

 Substitutes & Long-Term Absences

-A short-term absence is considered if a concurrent enrollment adjunct instructor (high school teacher serving as a CCD adjunct instructor) is absent for 15 percent or fewer consecutive days of the academic term.
+Short-term absence is considered if a concurrent enrollment adjunct instructor (high school teacher serving as a CCD adjunct instructor) is absent for 15 percent or fewer consecutive days of the academic term.
 If this occurs, a substitute teacher may be chosen from the rotation the school uses.

-A long-term absence is considered if a concurrent enrollment adjunct instructor (high school teacher serving as a CCD adjunct instructor) is absent for 15 percent or more consecutive days of the academic term.
+Long-term absence is considered if a concurrent enrollment adjunct instructor (high school teacher serving as a CCD adjunct instructor) is absent for 15 percent or more consecutive days of the academic term.
 If this occurs, CCD must be notified as soon as possible so a plan can be developed in consultation with the College Pathways office and appropriate CCD program chair.
 In cases of a long-term absence, a substitute adjunct instructor who meets the minimum qualifications of the College and is approved by CCD and completes the CCD hiring process must be used.
 CCD program chairs may assist in locating qualified long-term substitutes for area high schools, but the ultimate responsibility of locating a qualified instructor lies with the high school.
 No student teachers or teaching interns should be assigned to concurrent enrollment classes.
 If the long-term substitute is a high school employee, no changes would be made regarding billing.
 If the long-term substitute is a CCD-paid adjunct instructor, the cost for that instructor would be passed to the high school through the billing process.
 If a qualified substitute cannot be identified to teach the college course, CCD reserves the right to cancel the course for college credit.
 If a course is canceled for college credit, it may still be offered for high school credit.

 If a CCD-paid adjunct instructor will have an extended absence of 15 percent or more consecutive days of the academic term at a high school location, it is the responsibility of the College to provide a substitute adjunct instructor approved by the College.
 CCD does not provide substitute teachers for short-term absences at high school locations for classes that are staffed by CCD-paid adjunct instructors.